-Single word search: de:"transgenic animals" Multiple word search: de:"transgenic animals" AND GMO Searching with parentheses: de:("transgenic animals" OR GMO) AND sheep
+Single word search: de: "climate change" Multiple word search: de: "climate change" and gl:italy // Searching with parentheses: de: ("climate change" or "global warming") and gl:italy

 Index Terms or "Descriptors"

 If you are looking only for important papers on a particular subject, where you want a high level of relevance, you should restrict your search to one or more of the CABI indexing or Descriptor fields.
 Every record on the database is indexed with terms that describe all the important concepts within a paper.
 The index terms may be added to one of 5 different indexing fields.
 The indexing fields that CABI uses are: